-Additionally, our CSR programs extend to education, employability, entrepreneurship, and essential enablers for community development, impacting over 600 girls, 700+ youth through skill training, creating entrepreneurship opportunities for more than 700 women and access to potable water for thousands of households.
+Additionally, our CSR programs extend to education, employability, entrepreneurship, and essential enablers like health and environment, impacting over 300 girls, 350+ youth through skill training, creating entrepreneurship opportunities for more than 100 women and addressal of development concerns that are of priority to communities.

-PRINCIPLE 5 BUSINESSES SHOULD RESPECT AND PROMOTE HUMAN RIGHTS
+PRINCIPLE 5 - BUSINESSES SHOULD RESPECT AND PROMOTE HUMAN RIGHTS

-At Trent, we are committed to respecting and upholding all internationally recognized human rights.
 Our Human Rights Policy is guided by the international standards and principles, including but not limited to UN Guiding Principles on Business and Human Rights and the TCoC in promoting human rights within the organization and in our professional interactions.